inventables/x-carve-instructions/1000mm/step11/index.md

 <img src="./photo/firstlogin2020.png">

-Once you are logged in you will see the Projects, Account and Toolbox menu.
+Once you are logged in you will see the Projects, Account, Toolbox and Options menu.
 You will need to open a project.
 Click on the "Intro to Easel" project or the "New project" button to begin.

 <img src="./photo/neweaselproject.png">